simonskodt/itu-minitwit/README.md

-# itu-minitwit
+# Mini twitter project

-Weekly updates in the course DevOps, Software Evolution and Software Maintenance
+Weekly updates in the course DevOps, Software Evolution and Software Maintenance.